ericpoe/ask-a-tech/README.md

 ### Prepare the Ask-A-Tech Google Form ###
 Build your ask-a-tech Google Form to require a username.
 Keep the timestamp, username, and "question" field.

-Your "ask-a-tech (response)" (or similar) spreadsheet will appear similar to the following
+Your "ask-a-tech (response)" (or similar) spreadsheet will appear similar to the following:

 | Timestamp | Username | Question? |
 | ------------------ | ----------------- | ------------ |